 To recapitulate, we can simply divide this short introduction into two parts.

 i.
 Pilot Scheme 1 can only be undertaken after the Pre-Summit on World Society Well Being and Quality of Life that is essential for reaching a world consensus on a WBQoL Definition and on a Standard Methodology for National Society Well Being and Quality of Life Profile Assessment.

 ii.
 Pilot Scheme 1 takes place in all the villages/towns/cities/rural areas of a given country.

-iv.
-A city society well being and quality of life model means integrating Big Data: pollution, energy efficiency, poverty, refurbishing/retrofitting buildings, short/medium/long term economic benefits, transport, society, isolation, education, governance, politics, urbanism, indoor/outdoor architecture, IC/Digital technology, culture, religion, health, the elderly, ...
+iii.
+A real city model means integrating Big Data: pollution, energy efficiency, poverty, refurbishing/retrofitting buildings, short/medium/long term economic benefits, transport, society, isolation, education, governance, politics, urbanism, indoor/outdoor architecture, IC/Digital technology, culture, religion, health, the elderly, ...
 These are all "networks" (bubbles) that must be fully understood from both an individual and a holistic perspective.
 We need a very powerful model that can better visualise the dynamic structure of these networks and how they interact.

 NCBP National Representations are responsible for organising Pilot Scheme 1 in all the cities in their respective countries.